 A Red Flag Warning was in effect for much of Arizona on Tuesday.

 Copyright 2014 CBS 5 (KPHO Broadcasting Corporation).
 All rights reserved.
 The Associated Press contributed to this report.

-The wreck was reported at the intersection of McCloskey Avenue and Algonquin Parkway around 8:50 a.m.
-Thursday, according to MetroSafe.
+The crash was reported in the 1700 block of West Oak Street and Dixie Highway around 3:40 a.m.
+Monday, according to MetroSafe.